 Soft and chewy, not too sweet, Reese’s Pieces Cookies make a perfect snack.
 The mix of Reese’s Pieces with chocolate chips gives these cookies just the right amount of satisfying chocolate and peanut butter.
-And this recipe uses only one bowl to mix the dough.
+This recipe uses only one bowl to mix the dough, making clean-up easier.

 Ingredients For Reese’s Pieces Cookies